 To build a Business Capability Model, identify each Business Capability.
 Then group these to provide some logical structure.
 Then decompose each Business Capability further to identify specific aspects of the Capability, that are unique, well bounded and warrant being called out in their own right.
 Note that this often helps to fully define the high level Business Capability, i.e. the identification of the lower order capabilities brings a better understanding of the higher order capabilities.

 Having build the basic model, the next step is ‘Normalisation’.
 This is the process of removing any duplication of the Business Capabilities across the model.
 Typically, the initial draft of the Business Capability Model will have specific instances of a Business Capability scattered across it (particularly if developed bottom up).
-Normalisation is the process of identifying them and bringing them under a single Business Capability and establishing the relationships in the model.
+Normalisation is the process of identifying them and bringing them under a single Business Capability in the model.
 Note that duplication can exist at any level in the model; and across levels.

 Below I have shown a simple worked example, based around a set of Business Capabilities that all businesses require, dull but essential – Finance.